Another For Honor Free Weekend Starts Next Week

-If you’ve yet to experience the many battles of For Honor, then Ubisoft has something for you.
-Earlier today, they announced that another For Honor free weekend will be taking place, this time starting on May 3 and running through May 6.
+In case you missed it last week, Ubisoft has once again confirmed that another For Honor free weekend will be taking place, this time starting on May 3 and running through May 6.
 As has been the case in the past, players on current-gen consoles and PC will have access to the full game, including all multiplayer modes, the campaign, and the original roster of 12 heroes.

 Ubisoft also announced that during the free weekend, they will be re-introducing the Warrior Training Program, an initiative that rewards existing players and new players who work together.
 Seasoned players who complete five matches while grouped with free Weekend players will receive two weeks of revamped Champion Status (valued at 8,000 Steel), which will deliver even more XP boosts to players and their team.
 All in all, it seems like a great way to try and get the entire community playing together, so make sure to jump back in and help out some new players if you can.